 Part of what makes it possible for CI/CD to improve your development practices and code quality is that tooling often helps enforce best practices for testing and deployment.
 Promoting code through your CI/CD pipelines requires each change to demonstrate that it adheres to your organization’s codified standards and procedures.
 Failures in a CI/CD pipeline are immediately visible and halt the advancement of the affected release to later stages of the cycle.
 This is a gatekeeping mechanism that safeguards the more important environments from untrusted code.

-To realize these advantages, however, you need to be disciplined to ensure that every change to your production environment goes through your pipeline.
+To realize these advantages, however, you need to ensure that every change to your production environment goes through your pipeline.
 The CI/CD pipeline should be the only mechanism by which code enters the production environment.
 This can happen automatically at the end of successfully testing with continuous deployment practices, or through a manual promotion of tested changes approved and made available by your CI/CD system.